Archive for the 'Documentary film' Category

 The outsider’s risk

-Here are some objections to the Hockney-Steadman-Denison line of argument.
+Here are some objections to the Hockney-Steadman-Jenison line of argument.
 I don’t think they’re insurmountable.

 There are always crank theories around.
 But although the public discussions of Hockney’s thesis came close to calling him nuts, it’s worth listening to an artist’s conception of how another artist might work—especially when the skeptics aren’t practicing artists themselves.
 Hockney isn’t proposing the sort of numerological theories we get, say, in the film Room 237, or the “secret geometries” line of argument that prove that every line and mass proves the artist was a Rosicrucian or a Freemason.
 Hockney’s theory may be wrong, but it’s not wacko.